 "Influenza can impact student success, and each student is different, so how they respond to flu symptoms will range from mild to severe," Dr. Tilney said.
 "Any missed days of class, missed assignment due dates, or missed exams may have a negative impact on a student's semester."

 How to Prevent Spreading the Flu on Campus

 If you do end up catching the flu, how quickly you'll heal depends on the severity of your symptoms.
 Most people with milder symptoms should feel better within three to four days.
-In most cases, you can return to class once you're feeling well and have not had a fever for 24 hours (without taking acetaminophen, ibuprofen, or other medicines to control it).
+Typically, you can return to class once you're feeling well and have not had a fever for 24 hours (without taking acetaminophen, ibuprofen, or other medicines to control it).
 However, with COVID-19 also a factor on campus this year, you should talk to a doctor to ensure that your symptoms are, in fact, the flu and discuss a timeline for safely returning to work and school.

 While the flu is often preventable, it can pose significant risks for vulnerable populations, causing disruptions at school and in some cases, fatal complications, Dr. Tilney told POPSUGAR.
 Take these additional steps to prevent passing the virus to someone else or catching it in the first place:

 - Practice social distancing, and wear a mask.

 - Wash your hands often with soap and water, or apply an alcohol-based hand sanitizer.